pankajchejara23/pankajchejara23/README.md

 # **Hi, I’m Pankaj Chejara! 👋**
 <img src="https://komarev.com/ghpvc/?username=pankajchejara23&color=brightgreen" alt="watching_count" />
-🚀 Passionate About:

 I’m deeply interested in Machine Learning, Education Technology, Multimodal Learning Analytics, and now Bioinformatics.
 I aim to leverage data science to drive innovation and bridge the gap between research and industry.
+Here you will find some of my starred projects.
+You can find more about my works on [my personal blog](https://pankajchejara23.github.io/).

 🌱 Currently Exploring: